a-sturt123/CPT-IDS-Query/proposal.md

 ## 10. Security, Ethics & Safety Considerations
 Address any relevant concerns, such as:
-- Authentication: We need scope of available data.
+- Authentication: This project is inteneded to store inbound traffic data as to no be intrusive to the internal cpt network.
 - Data sensitivity: We need to ensure that traffic data in no way compromises security.
-- Network exposure: We are proposing a network scanner for inbound traffic, to ensure only public data is used.
+- Network exposure: We are proposing a network scanner for inbound traffic, to ensure only publically accesible data is used.
 - Automation: Ensure automation isnt compromised (SQL injection considerations)
 - Ethical considerations: Privacy